Alzheimer’s is a disease that causes dementia. It is the most common cause of dementia, accounting for about two-thirds of cases in older people.

 Is there research underway to learn more about early-onset Alzheimer’s?

-We believe that dementia can only be defeated through research.
+We believe that research will make breakthroughs possible.
 Alzheimer’s Research UK has funded over £12.4 million of pioneering research into early-onset Alzheimer’s.

 Several studies are looking at the genetics of early-onset Alzheimer’s.
 Another is working with people with early-onset Alzheimer’s to follow their health over several years.
 Our studies are helping to increase understanding of the condition, improve diagnosis and develop potential new treatments.